AOP-PHP/AOP/doc/Contents/chapter2.md

 ## AopJoinPoint complete reference ##

-An instance of AopJoinPoint will always be passed to your advices.
-This object contains several informations, such as the pointcut who triggered the joinpoint, the arguments, the returned value (if available), the raised exception (if available), and will enables you to run the expected method in case you are "around" it.
+An instance of AopJoinPoint will always be passed to your advice.
+This object contains several information, such as the pointcut which triggered the joinpoint, the arguments, the returned value (if available), the raised exception (if available), and will enable you to run the expected method in case you are "around" it.

 ### getKindOfAdvice ###